Stellar Interferometry for Gravitational Waves: SI Sensitivity

 where $\tau$ is the integration time equivalent to $L_c/c$.
+This equation includes our choice of $\ell_s/2$, which implicitly contains the effect of having the visibility of 0.6.
 A full derivation of Eq.~(\ref{eq:deltal}) can be found in Appendix B.

 Another noise component, dominant in the lower frequency range, is the acceleration noise.
 This noise is associated with external forces and is produced from fluctuations of magnetic field, electric field, gravity, temperature, and pressure acting on the detector.
 For SI, the orbital plane of the satellites can specifically be chosen to be maintained perpendicular to the line of sight to the reference star.
 SI will have the light propagation paths perpendicular to the satellite orbital plane, and thus potential forces, i.e. drag forces.
 This means any associated acceleration noise, in the direction of the satellite motion, should not affect SI.
-In any case, an accurate force sensing system can measure these acceleration noise and estimate the effects of various forces, which will be important for distinguishing them from the effects of a true GW signal.
+In any case, an accurate force sensing system with a drag-free system consisting a test mass can measure these acceleration noise and estimate the effects of various forces, which will be important for distinguishing them from the effects of a true GW signal.

 In this work, we separately consider three categories of acceleration noise acting on a test mass, namely, magnetic field, thermal, and other white noise.
+The test mass for the calculation of acceleration noise is made of Pt-Au alloy with a mass of 2.00~kg and a dimension of (4.64~cm)$^3$, similar to the one used for the LISA pathfinder~\cite{ref:lisa_pathfinder}.
 For the forces associated with magnetic fields, the two leading components acting on a test mass are magnetic field fluctuations due to the couplings between: 1.
 The fluctuation in the spacecraft (self-generated) magnetic field and the gradient of the spacecraft magnetic field, 2. the fluctuation in the interstellar magnetic field (IMF) and the gradient of the spacecraft magnetic field.
 The noise components are found to be $1.7 \times 10^{-18}~\textrm{m s}^{-2}~\textrm{Hz}^{-1/2}$, and $5.6 \times 10^{-17}~\textrm{m s}^{-2}~\textrm{Hz}^{-1/2}$ at $10^{-4}$ Hz, respectively.
 See Appendix B for detailed derivations.
 These noise components may be further reduced by using a modern state-of-the-art shielding with active cancellation, minimizing electronic parts of the detector and current loops, and choosing appropriate orbital geometry.

 The thermal noise arises from the temperature difference between the walls of the housing that encases the test mass.
 For SI, the two main factors contributing towards the thermal noise are due to: 1. different radiation rates between the walls of the housing, 2. the residing gas molecules in the housing interacting with the test mass.
 The outgassing of the housing walls, on the other hand, should be negligible compared to the other two effects.
 In this work, we assume a stabilized and well-monitored environment with $\Delta T \sim 570~\mu$K, giving us the total thermal noise of $2.0 \times 10^{-16}~\textrm{m s}^{-2}~\textrm{Hz}^{-1/2}$ at $10^{-4}$ Hz.
 Refer to Appendix B for the full derivation.